 There was a small shop attached to the house where he tied flies and built fly rods.
-Everything was a mystery as I opened the screen door, but I recognize the smell of cedar once I walked in.
+Everything was a mystery as I opened the screen door, but I recognize the smell of cedar when I walked in.
 I knew nothing about leaders, tippets, tapers or nymphs.
 I just knew I wanted to fish dry flies.

-So the gentle, bearded man sold me a hand-crafted fly rod — and a fly line, a reel, a leader, some tippet and a box full of hand-tied flies, all for a price that must have actually cost him money.
+So the gentle, bearded man sold me a hand-crafted fly rod — and a fly line, a reel, a leader, some tippet and a box full of hand-tied flies, all for a price that must have cost him money.
 It was more like a gift to the curious young man in his shop.

 He seemed so certain about things.
 We talked about flies and fishing and rivers and trout.
-The only other man I knew who carried that kind of assurance in fishing matters was my uncle, who’d taught me the ways of fishing the fathead minnow.
+The only other person I knew who carried that kind of assurance in fishing matters was my uncle, who’d taught me the ways of fishing the fathead minnow.

-He then drew for me a map to Fisherman’s Paradise on Spring Creek.
+The shop owner then drew for me a map to Fisherman’s Paradise on Spring Creek.
 With pencil and paper abruptly torn from a notebook, he traced a path leading from where I was standing to where I am right now.